kynantokoro/ShinkaiGameTemplate/README.md

 # ShinkaiGameTemplate

-Template Project for making games in lua and love2d.
+Template project for making games in lua and love2d.